 Where you are from originally: Nebraska

-How did you originally meet Cameron Winklevoss and conceptualize the idea for Guest of a Guest: I met Cameron in NYC in 2005.
+How did you meet Cameron Winklevoss and come up with the idea for Guest of a Guest?: I met Cameron in NYC in 2005.
 I was writing an anonymous blog about the city and its incredible nightlife scene and looking into business schools.
 He persuaded me to forgo business school and try making Guest of a Guest a full-time company.

-What was your dream job/career growing up and how did founding Guest of a Guest either contribute to this vision or alter it: I wanted to be a child psychologist growing up, though I also always had an entrepreneurial spirit.
+What was your dream job/career when you were younger, and how has starting Guest of a Guest either helped contribute to this vision or changed it?: I wanted to be a child psychologist growing up, though I also always had an entrepreneurial spirit.
 After moving to NYC, my world was opened, both personally and professionally, and I myself was also open to the opportunities that presented themselves to me, something I recommend to anyone—you never know where life will take you.
-I’m still interested in the psychology of young minds—maybe later in life I’ll go back to pursuing that passion.
+I’m still interested in the psychology of young minds—maybe later in life, I’ll go back to pursuing that passion.

-Have you always been an extroverted party-goer or did this come with the launch of Guest of a Guest: I have never really thought of myself as an “extroverted party-goer” even today.
+Being an extroverted party-goer: is this something you’ve always been or did it come with the launch of Guest of a Guest?: I have never really thought of myself as an “extroverted party-goer” even today.
 I suppose with time and experience, I started getting much more comfortable in social situations, especially as friends were created along the way to bump into.
 I liked showing up to a party with a “purpose,” it hid my awkwardness and lack of confidence for sure.